 During your period, the endometrium (mucous lining) is shed from the uterine walls and menstrual blood flows out of the cervix.

-Low or very low cervix – If your finger only goes in an inch or so before it comes into contact with the cervix, yours is low.
+- Very low to Low: If your finger only goes in an inch or so before it comes into contact with the cervix, it is considered low.
+Tip: You can measure this at approximately the first knuckle or knuckle line closest to your fingertip.

-High cervix – If your finger goes in all the way before it touches the cervix or it doesn’t touch it at all, you have a high cervix
+- High to very heavy: If you can insert your complete finger before locating the cervix or can’t reach it at all, you have a high or very high cervix.

 Which Menstrual Cup Goes with Which Type of Cervix?